gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 - Research validates the core problem or need (or the problem or need is shifted to match the research), and the partner understands and trusts the research performed
 - The first slice of implementation is identified and validated, and the partner is aligned on this path
 - An assessment of the organization’s maturity is conducted and the first slice of capacity building is identified
-- Recommend who will deliver first slice of implementation — 18F team, industry partner, or other
+- Recommend who will deliver first slice of implementation — TTS team, industry partner, or other

 ## Implementation {#implementation-phase-of-engagements}